madjaqk/cyoa/README.md

 **"The lab!"
 Richard shouts, and you're off again, leaving Klob-Galob to tend to their wounds.**

 **The door to the lab is barricaded, but Dyrtle seems unconcerned when you break it down.
 "Oh, Richard," she says, not paying either of you much mind, "you're just in time.
 Can you hand me a roto-spanner?"
-She has the particle detector open and is in the process of rewriting it.**
+She has the particle detector open and is in the process of rewiring it.**

 **Richard is agog.
 "If we get another omicron surge, with those inhibitors disabled, half the sector will be affected!"**